fkooman/php-otp-verifier/README.md

 **NOTE**: you can not reuse the OTP key used for registration for verification afterwards.
 You have to wait for the next window.

-The `Totp::verify` method will throw an `OtpException`, when the provided user has no OTP secret, when the OTP code is invalid, the OTP code is replayed, or when the limit of verifications was reached.
+The `fkooman\Otp\Totp::verify` method will throw an `fkooman\Otp\OtpException`, when the provided user has no OTP secret, when the OTP code is invalid, the OTP code is replayed, or when the limit of verifications was reached.

 # Inspiration